yash91989201/my-hashnode-blogs/clkfqylfv00050amm10zs35za.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690132790297/2fb6b9fb-d1cb-4e2f-8e60-1455d1a284d6.png align="center")

-After pushing the changes refresh github page, now you can see the files that you have pushed get reflected to the remote repostiory.
+After pushing the changes, refresh the GitHub page.
+Now, you can see the files you have pushed are reflected in the remote repository.

 ## **📍** Conclusion: